Iandiehard/diag-client-lib/README.md

 Multiple tester instance can be created using Diagnostic Client Libary main instance.

-More information on the APIs to be used , check [doc_api_definition](docs/API_definitions.md) documentation

-More information on the diag client config json file, refer [doc_config_json](docs/Config_Json_file_definitions.md) documentation

-Check the example application [Examples](examples/) on how Diagnostic Client Library should be linked and used.
+Check the example application [Examples](diag-client-lib/examples/) on how Diagnostic Client Library should be linked and used.

 ## Requirements
 Component requirements already implemented are documented [REQ](docs/spec/requirement/requirements.md)